dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 ...
 class MockFoo : public Foo {
  public:
-  // Since we don't declare the constructor or the destructor,
+  // Since we don'type declare the constructor or the destructor,
   // the compiler will generate them in every translation unit
   // where this mock class is used.